walterhiggins/WMPJS/README.md

 ### Which Minecraft Server Software should I use?

-There are a couple of different flavours of Minecraft Server.
+There are a couple of different flavors of Minecraft Server.
 Mojang provide their own server software which can be downloaded from the Minecraft.net website.
 This was the very first server software released for Minecraft.
 This is often refered to as 'Vanilla' Minecraft Server.
 At the time of writing it doesn't provide any way to add plugins although this will probably change once Mojang release an official Plugin API.
 The Minecraft Server provided by Mojang is fine if you want to run a server with no modifications.
 The problems with running such a server are that there's no reliable way to protect against 'griefing'.

 #### Term: Griefing
 A griefer is a player in a multiplayer video game who deliberately irritates and harasses other players within the game, using aspects of the game in unintended ways.
 A griefer enjoys annoying other users by destroying other player's work, cursing and harrassing players and server administrators.